New call-to-action

 When Jackson was diagnosed with PWS, we had the choice to either sit around & wait for all the bad stuff the doctors said was going to happen, or fight for him.

 fathers-biggest-dream-independent-fulfilling-life-for-son-pws.pngOur FPWR community has no shortage of amazing fathers.
-We honor your selfless commitment to supporting your children and helping to insure a brighter future for them.
+We honor your selfless commitment to supporting your children and helping to ensure a brighter future for them.
 We asked Josh Gilliam, dad to Jackson, to share his FPWR story in honor of all dads doing incredible things for PWS research, and their children who will benefit from its outcomes:

-"When Jackson was diagnosed [with PWS] we had the choice to either sit around and wait for all the bad stuff that the doctors told us was going to happen, or we could fight for him.
+"When Jackson was diagnosed [with PWS], we had the choice to either sit around and wait for all the bad stuff that the doctors told us was going to happen, or we could fight for him.
 We poured our heart and soul into getting Jackson the best treatment with the best doctors, the best therapy, basically anything we thought he needed to make sure he had the best life possible.

-We are confident in FPWR, the research they are funding and truly believe there is a treatment out there for the hunger, we just need to raise the money to find it.
+We are confident in FPWR, the research they are funding, and truly believe there is a treatment out there for the hunger; we just need to raise the money to find it.
 As a dad who fights every day toward this reality, I encourage you to join us."

 Topics: Stories of Hope